jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 {{< /dc >}}

+### The Superphysics Naming Convention for Particles

+To make Physics easier to understand, we create a naming system based on the 5 Elements of Aether, Graviton, Electromagnetism, Weak, and Strong Forces, which we rename into Aether, Spacetime, Radiant, Transformative, and Material.

+We replace the following Physics names with Superphysics ones:

+quark       --> qom
+electron    --> qor
+light       --> mom2

 Modern Physics was created from the lowest Material layer (Strong Force), working its way upwards to the Convertible (Weak Force) and then to the Radiant (Electromagnetic).

 In contrast, Superphysics is created from the top Aethereal layer working downwards to the Material.
 This allows us to see all particles and forces from the highest viewpoint and reclassify them in a proper and intuitive way.